mushyalpha/robotics-tdp-team1/docs/meeting_notes/supervisor_meeting1.md

 ### Key Tasks:
 - Implementation of environment sensing hardware control
-- Transfer of software (guidance and control, behavioral algorithms) to hardware
+- Transfer of software (guidance and control, behavioural algorithms) to hardware
 - Support for field test and final field test

 ### Deliverables: